Eisenhower Park: History

 Part of the county park system since 1944, what is now Eisenhower Park offers a full range of athletic and family activities, including some of the most extensive recreational facilities in Nassau County and an array of summertime events.

 In the early part of the 20th century, the park was part of the private Salisbury Country Club and included five 18-hole golf courses.
 It hosted the ninth PGA Championship in 1926, then a match play competition.
 Walter Hagen defeated future two-time champion Leo Diegel 5 & 3 in the finals to win his third consecutive title, his fourth overall, and the eighth of his eleven major titles.
 The championship was conducted on the present-day Red Course.

+Also located on the park's site today is "Lannin House," a Tudor style house constructed for Dorothy Lannin in 1928.
+The residence and its gardens, are still preserved today.

 During the Great Depression, the club's owners were unable to pay taxes and the county took over the property.
 Subsequently, the county acquired additional land in the area.
 Salisbury Park was officially dedicated on October 1, 1949.

 On October 13, 1969, Salisbury Park was rededicated as Dwight D. Eisenhower Memorial Park at a ceremony attended by the 34th President's grandson, Dwight D. Eisenhower II, and his wife, Julie Nixon Eisenhower.
 The elder Eisenhower had died several months earlier in March and would have turned age 79 on October 14.

 On March 11, 2004, President George W. Bush visited Eisenhower Park for the groundbreaking of a new memorial for the victims of the September 11, 2001 attacks.
 This memorial was officially opened to the public on September 9, 2007.
 The two 30 ft, semi-transparent, stainless-steel towers, created to resemble those of the World Trade Center, stand amidst a fountain alongside the park's lake.
 On the lawn are two pieces of steel several feet long from the wreckage of the World Trade Center, surrounded by a colorful flower garden.
 A long stone wall bears the names of the 344 Nassau County residents who died September 11, 2001.

 A statue of President Dwight D. Eisenhower was erected in the park in 2013.

+Recent county capital projects in Eisenhower Park have included site infrastructure enhancements and memorial renovations, such as the 2026 groundbreakings for upgraded local emergency services and 9/11 tribute monuments.